mozilla-platform-ops/ronin_puppet/provisioners/windows/README.md

      - workerType  (set desire workerType)
      - role  (use to determine which Puppet role will be applied)

+    Set to determine which github repository and revision
    * HKLM:\SOFTWARE\Mozilla\ ronin_puppet\source
-    Settings to determine which github repository and revision

     - Organisation
     - Repository
     - Revision